Rakiya A.Muhammad

 He notes child labour in households, markets, and other public places.

 Child labour abounds despite several laws and mechanisms at the State, national, and international levels that aim to protect children and ensure their rights.
+Yet, the reality in Sokoto often tells a different story, with officials frequently overlooking violations of these protections, such as C138.
+This failure of enforcement sharply contrasts with the supposed protections outlined on paper, illustrating the disconnect between law and reality.

 Many saw the November 2021 signing of the Child Protection Bill into law by the Sokoto State government as a significant victory for children’s rights in the state.

-Everyone was hoping that the state would take steps to protect children’s rights and well-being even as the government assured full implementation of the law guaranteeing children’s rights, “The rights of children, including that of education for all children in Sokoto, irrespective of their state of origin, is included in the new law,” it states.
+Everyone was hoping that the state would take steps to protect children’s rights and well-being, even as the government assured full implementation of the law guaranteeing children’s rights.
+“The rights of children, including that of education for all children in Sokoto, irrespective of their state of origin, is included in the new law,” it states.

 “Violation of any child right in Sokoto State is now an offence punishable under the laws governing the state and will no longer be tolerated.”